 - The Animal Kingdom Lodge also has a very nice play structure and on certain nights, they have a camp fire going where you can roast s’mores.

 Start the process of procuring Disney tickets, way in advance.
-I have to say, the secret for us is no secret – it’s called prayer!
-God always seems to provide for us above and beyond what we need, and He amazes us time and time again with the ways He provides funding for our trips.
-Now, with that said, there are still things you can start doing.
 Throw out a message to all your friends on facebook way in advance.
 Chances are, you know someone who lives in Florida or works at Disney.
 One year, my grandma just happened to get in touch with a distant relative (twice removed or something like that), that mentioned her daughter was working at Disney and could get us tickets.
 Disney employees generally get a certain number of passes each month that they are free to use as they please.
 This distant relative that we had never met, got us VIP parking in the “Disney Cast and Crew” parking lot, 1 day park hopper tickets for 4 of us and free wheelchair rental for my grandma.

 We’ve never used them, but I’ve been told Undercover Tourist is an official spot for discount tickets.
 Disney usually offers pretty good military incentives and discounts which can be found on their official site.
-Mouse Savers is a good place to go as well, for info, tips and advise on discount tickets.
+Mouse Savers is a good place to go when planning your Disney World vacation, for info, tips and advise on discount tickets.
 AAA may be able to get you a discount on a multi-day pass.
 Florida residents can only get discount tickets for themselves that are non-transferable.
 The only exception to this is that Grandma and Grandpa may be able to get away with buying Florida resident priced tickets for their grandkids who have no official ID – “But you didn’t hear that from me!” said one very nervous Disney employee I spoke with.